adrgautier/printdown/README.md

 ## Features

-While still in development, this tool supports most a the Markdown features such as blockquotes, code, figures (images), footnotes, etc.
+While still in development, this tool supports most the Markdown features such as blockquotes, code, figures (images), footnotes, etc.
-Some features (i.e. tables) might work but can look odd with the rest of the layout.
+Some features (eg tables) might work but can look odd with the rest of the layout.

 ## Setup